 - 64-bit SynthEdit will export both VST2 and VST Version 3 Plugins (VST3 is the newest type of VST plugin, and is not supported yet by all DAWs).
 32-bit SynthEdit will export only VST Version 2 plugins (These are widely compatible).

 - 64-bit Plugins have reduced support for MIDI.
 Only Note, Controller and SYSEX messages can be received by a plugin, plugins do not currently send any MIDI.
 This is due to a limitation of the VST3 Plugin format.

-- The "Embedded files" feature works differently in SE 1.2, these files are merely copied alongside the exported plugin's other files.
+- The "Embedded files" feature works differently in SE 1.2 (and later), these files are merely copied alongside the exported plugin's other files.
 The reason for this is Microsoft Windows increased security which prevents files being extracted from a VST at runtime.
 This feature has been renamed "Copy Additional Files" to better explain what it does.

 - SynthEdit made VST3 plugins are unstable in Reaper.

 - Some modules from the older version of SynthEdit are not compatible with VST3: e.g. Float-Scaler (please replace with Float-Scaler2).